Midwest Masterpiece: Ohio Star Quilt Block Tutorial

 The dimensions in the chart are computed using the +1-1/4" formula above.

-Since I prefer to cut generously sized patches for half- and quarter-square triangles, before cutting I added an additional 1/2" to the #1 and #2 dimensions.
+Since I prefer to cut generously sized patches for half- and quarter-square triangles, before cutting I added another 1/2" to the #1 and #2 dimensions shown in the chart.

 That's what works best for me.
-I suggest you add a 1/2", too, make some blocks and then fine-tune this 'insurance' measurement if you need to.
+I suggest you add a 1/2", too, make some QSTs, and then fine-tune this 'insurance' measurement, up or down, as needed.

 Generations Quilt Patterns logo